adam-zhang-lcps/papers/animal-behavior.typ

   teacher: "Ms. Suzanne Lohr",
   partners: ([Cole Strickland],),
   date: datetime(year: 2024, month: 09, day: 12),
-  draft: true,
   doc,
 )

 = INTRODUCTION
 == Purpose
-Determine whether #species has a preference for normal Cheerios or Honey Nut Cheerios.
+Determine whether #species has a preference for plain Cheerios or Honey Nut Cheerios.

 == Hypothesis
 If #species has a choice between normal Cheerios and Honey Nut Cheerios, then they will choose the Honey Nut Cheerios due to their consumption of sweet foods, such as fruit @HagstrumSubramanyam2017:StoredProductInsectResource.